tomek39856/isomorphic-validation/README.md

 ```

-Annotate your entity properties with @IsomorphicConstraint and disable default validation rules by adding @Constraint(validatedBy = {}):
+Annotate your entity properties with @IsomorphicConstraint:

 ```
-@Constraint(validatedBy = {})
 @IsomorphicConstraint(jsFilePath = "testValidator.js", jsMethods = {"validateLengthMin", "validateLengthMax"})
 private String fieldToTest;
 ```

-It's also possible to use multiple @IsomorphicConstraint annotations on sinsgle field.
+It's also possible to use multiple @IsomorphicConstraint annotations on single field.
 For examples please check project unit tests.

 ## Prerequisites